Knife making: Blade finishes

+Flint Knapping

+Flint knapping is the action of chipping flakes of material off a larger stone typically flint or obsidian.
+This is repeated until the mass is reduced into the shape of a blade.

 Handle making process

 Handle making can be done in several different ways depending on the tang of the knife.
 Full tang knives usually have handle scales either pinned, riveted, or screwed on to the tang itself while knives without a full tang may be inserted into a solid handle and then attached in one of the previously stated methods.
-Handle materials can range from natural materials including wood or elk horn to man-made materials like brass, plastic, polymer or micarta.
+Handle materials can range from natural materials including wood or elk horn to man-made materials like brass, plastic, carbon fiber, polymer or micarta.
 A knife makers grinder may have additional attachments for making knife handles, such as small diameter contact wheels.